odicforcesounds/The-Challenge/docs/Tao/Yang/0/Fantasy/Music/Albums/Emotional_Signals.md

 12. Hacking - Into The Error Festival Patch 03:15
 13. Trust - The Constant Loop 02:48

-- This Album is for Sell at [Bandcamp](https://odicforcesounds.bandcamp.com/album/emotional-signals) for 3 Euros only.

 - Read Album Description in Github [here](../../Dreams/Descriptions/Emotional_Signals.md) without links.